-You can order your FX at any of our stores or order it online whenever you want and just pick up instore at your convenience.
+You can buy your currency at any of our stores or order it online and just pick it up instore at your convenience.

 1, 2, 5 Rupees